Sara Gross

 Gross also co-founded Mercury Rising Triathlon, with Carrie Herman.
-MRT is a performance-based club in Victoria, British Columbia. where she works as a triathlon coach.
+MRT is a performance-based club in Victoria, British Columbia, where she worked as a triathlon coach.

-Gross is a member of the Bahrain Endurance Team, a professional triathlon team sponsored by His Highness Sheikh Nasser bin Hamad al Khalifa.
+Gross was a member of the Bahrain Endurance Team, a professional triathlon team sponsored by His Highness Sheikh Nasser bin Hamad al Khalifa.

-Gross is also a Presenter, Senior Producer and Chief Writer at WiSP Sports - The Global Women's Sports Network.
+Gross was also a podcast host at WiSP Sports - The Global Women's Sports Network.